vickywane/digitaloceanspaces-upload-api/submission.md

 With the SDK configured, the next line of action is to upload the file sent in the [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/).

-A way to handle files sent is to read the content from the [multipart request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/), temporaily save the content to a new file in memory, then upload the tempoary file using the `aws-sdk-go` library, then delete it after an upload.
+A way to handle files sent is to read the content from the [multipart request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/), temporarily save the content to a new file in memory, then upload the temporary file using the `aws-SDK-go` library, then delete it after an upload.

-To achieve this, add the content of code block below to the existing code into the `UploadProfileImage` mutation resolver.
+To achieve this, add the content of the code block below to the existing code into the `UploadProfileImage` mutation resolver.

 ```go
 [label schema.resolvers.go]